"Could it be you're afraid of what your friends might say

 - Leonard Cohen's "Hallelujah", which contains many Biblical allusions, including those to Biblical figures such as King David and Samson.
 There's also its title.
 However, the song is most widely interpreted as a kind of allegorical break-up song.
 That hasn't stopped some from singing in church, although sometimes with altered lyrics.

-- Cohen himself is an observant Jew who happens to also be a Buddhist monk.
+- Cohen himself was an observant Jew who happened to also be a Buddhist monk.
 Yes, seriously.

 - Before you ask: Nine Inch Nails is not a reference to Jesus being nailed to the cross.

 - In stark contrast to the stereotypical quasi-Satanic colloquialisms associated with Heavy Metal, "Doomsday For The Deceiver" by Thrash Metal band Flotsam & Jetsam is about the devil getting his just desserts.